Business in Parliament – making our voice heard in Holyrood

-SWA Chief Executive Colin Smith was invited to attend the 13th Business in the Parliament Conference (BIPC) on Thursday 7th & Friday 8th November at Holyrood.
+SWA chief executive Colin Smith was invited to attend the 13th Business in the Parliament Conference (BIPC) on 7th and 8th November at Holyrood.

 The full conversation and response from Kate Forbes MSP and Murdo Fraser MSP can be viewed here.